Julia Morales

 Before working for AT&T SportsNet Southwest, Morales spent time as a reporter at KTEN-TV in Sherman, Texas, KYTX CBS 19 in Tyler, Texas, and Your News Now in Austin, Texas.
 Morales is a graduate of the University of Texas, where she was a member of the Pom spirit group.
-She was on the sidelines for the Longhorns' national championship win in Pasadena in 2005.
+She was on the sidelines for the Longhorns' national championship win in Pasadena in 2006.

+On May 13, 2024, in a game between the Houston Astros and the Oakland Athletics, Morales and Jenny Cavnar became the first two women to do the play-by-play on television for the same Major League Baseball game.

 Personal life

+A native of Crandall, Texas, Morales spent two years as a member of the Kilgore College Rangerettes before graduating from the University of Texas at Austin.

 She is the daughter of Victor M. Morales, 1996 Democratic nominee for U.S. Senate in Texas.